-To further evaluate the generalization and robustness of the proposed unsupervised learning method, prior knowledge was learned from the AAPM challenge dataset, and the model performance was assessed using CIRS simulated test data.
-Table \ref{CIRS_IMG_TABLE} show that SWARM significantly outperforms the other approaches in terms of quantitative metrics.
-The image quality of FBP and FBPConvNet on the CIRS phantom dataset is notably inferior, indicating considerable loss of image details.
-Although the quantitative metrics of HDNet, NCSN++ and GMSD remain relatively stable, their reconstruction performance still shows a noticeable decline.
-In contrast, SWARM got the best results, demonstrating its strong generalization and robustness.
+To further evaluate the proposed method, prior knowledge was learned from the AAPM challenge dataset, and the model performance was assessed using CIRS phantom data.
+Table \ref{CIRS_IMG_TABLE} shows that SWARM significantly outperforms the other approaches in terms of quantitative metrics.
+The evaluation results of FBP and FBPConvNet on the CIRS phantom dataset are notably inferior, indicating considerable loss of image information.
+Although the quantitative metrics of HDNet and GMSD remain relatively stable, their reconstruction performance still shows a noticeable decline.
+SWORD shows relatively stable reconstruction performance in various indicators.
+However, it can still be observed that its reconstruction quality decreases to a certain extent in some test cases, revealing the limitation of insufficient generalization ability.
+In contrast, SWARM achieved the best reconstruction results, fully demonstrating its superior overall performance.

-As shown in Fig. \ref{CIRS_IMG_PIC}, our method achieves excellent visual results.
-The images reconstructed using FBP exhibit significant streak artifacts and detail loss.
-While FBPConvNet shows some improvement, the edges and textures remain blurred.
-HDNet enhances artifact removal and detail recovery, but the internal structure edges are still unclear.
-NCSN++ and GMSD effectively reduce noise, but excessive smoothing causes blurring of textures and structures.
-In contrast, our method not only effectively removes artifacts but also preserves rich texture details, resulting in better visual quality, which fully demonstrates its generalization capability and robustness.